Practical training support for the every day dog.

 If instead, we choose a training method that encourages willing cooperation from our animals, and make training an enjoyable experience for them, that same energy may be reflected in our relationships with them.

 I train using methods that foster a healthy, enjoyable relationship with your animals.
 It’s more fun for us, and more fun for them.
-If you’re an animal behavior geek like me, you might have heard similar methods referred to with terms like “LIMA (Least-Invasive, Minimally Aversive),” among other phrases.

 We only have so much time with the creatures we love.
 Let’s make the most of it, together.